willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

 ### Additional IT Admin resources

-You can learn more about [Loop storage](/microsoft-365/loop/loop-compliance-summary#loop-storage) or [Conditional Access Policies](/sharepoint/control-access-from-unmanaged-devices) and [manually provisioning the Loop experiences for conditional access](/microsoft-365/loop/loop-compliance-summary#manually-initializing-microsoft-loop-app-for-conditional-access-management-in-microsoft-entra).
+Learn more about [Loop storage](/microsoft-365/loop/loop-compliance-summary#loop-storage) or [Conditional Access Policies](/sharepoint/control-access-from-unmanaged-devices).

 ## Settings management in the Microsoft Admin Center